A System-Level Analysis of Conference Peer Review: Institutional Memory

+Using the preceding numerical examples, we examine which acceptance thresholds or de facto thresholds are QB- or QA-dominating, and how the model parameters influence the dominating thresholds.

-Notice that deviations from the optimal de facto threshold of 0 in \emph{either} direction could be Pareto optimal.
+\paragraph{QB-tradeoff curves.} Notice that deviations from the quality-maximizing de facto threshold ($\theta = 0$) in \emph{either} direction could be QB-dominating.
 First, the conference can decrease the threshold to accept some negative-quality papers, in order to accept the positive-quality papers in fewer rounds; alternatively, the conference can increase the threshold to give up on some borderline papers with positive quality which might otherwise take a large number of rounds until acceptance.

-Clearly, which intervals of strategies are Pareto optimal depends on the distribution of paper quality.
-For example, if there is a substantially larger number of borderline papers with negative quality than positive quality, marginally lowering the threshold will both degrade conference quality and increase review burden, but marginally increasing the threshold will decrease the review burden though still degrade conference quality.
+Clearly, which intervals of strategies are Pareto optimal depends on the distribution of paper quality and the review noise.
+For example, if there is a substantially larger number of borderline papers with negative quality than positive quality, marginally lowering the threshold will both degrade conference quality and increase review burden, but marginally increasing the threshold will decrease the review burden, though still degrade conference quality.
 The latter will be Pareto optimal while the former will not.

-\cref{fig:Pareto_frontier_continuous} maps the QB-tradeoff for various settings.
-In each setting, there is a point at (0, 0) that corresponds to rejecting all submissions.
-As the threshold is decreased, high-quality papers start being submitted, increasing both the conference quality and review burden.
-When the de facto threshold is 0, conference quality is maximized.
-Subsequently, a further decrease in the threshold leads to more low-quality papers being accepted, lowering the conference quality.
-We see here that the effect on the review burden is mixed: sometimes it increases while other times it decreases.
-As the threshold decreases further, in each case, we see a point with review burden 1 where all the papers are accepted.
-At that point, the conference quality is 0 in panel (a), but .8 in panel (b) due to the different priors on paper quality.

-In Panel (a), the Pareto optimal de facto thresholds are always greater than 0.
-This is because, for any $\theta > 0$, the de facto thresholds of $\theta$ and $-\theta$ have the same conference quality, but $\theta$ will have a smaller review burden because the number of submitted papers overall is smaller, and the number of submitted papers just above the boundary will also be smaller.

-Panel (b) contains some interesting observations.
-First, for $\sigma=0.2, 2$ and $5$, marginally increasing the de facto threshold from 0 remains Pareto optimal, while marginally decreasing it is Pareto dominated.
-However, the opposite is true for $\sigma=0.5$ and 1.
-This is because, in all cases, when the threshold decreases, the number of submitted papers increases and the number of papers just above the borderline (that require more rounds of submission in expectation) decreases.
-However, the rate at which the latter decreases depends non-monotonically on the review quality.
-Second, notice that in the four largest settings of $\sigma$, some Pareto optimal thresholds lie both above and below the de facto threshold of 0.

-Thus, for all curves in panel (a) and $\sigma=0.2$ in panel (b), we have that the Pareto optimal QB-tradeoffs either optimize the conference quality, or increase the threshold to trade off conference quality for a reduced review burden.
+This can be seen from panel (a) of \cref{fig:Pareto_frontier_continuous}: increasing $\tau$ or $\theta$ from the quality-maximizing point ($\theta = 0$) yields acceptance policies that are QB-dominating.